sarvex/Zenject-2019/README.md

 >
 >Modest Tree’s Zenject is open-sourced in order to support the community and encourage collaborative development.
 This is clearly licensed with an MIT license to allow a high degree of flexibility and freedom of use.
 >
->We look forward to hearing about the cool projects you are building with Zenject and supporting its use!
+We look forward to hearing about the cool projects you are building with Zenject and supporting its use!
 Contact us through github or zenject@modesttree.com.

-> As our Team is looking at Improving and Supporting Zenject, Below is the list of Features and Changes wee are planning on applying to Zenject.
+## <a id="introduction"></a>Upcoming Update

->
+As our Team is looking at Improving and Supporting Zenject, Below is the list of Features and Changes we are planning on applying to Zenject.

 * move all pooling functionality into the factories
     * add Free() to all IFactory types and have the default Free() dispose